-If the sun is shining, don’t miss Claigan Coral Beach, recently featured in the Netflix series Outlaw King about Robert the Bruce.
-With its white sand and clear turquoise waters this beach looks positively tropical – even if the water temperatures are decidedly more Scottish.
+If the sun is shining, don’t miss Claigan Coral Beach, recently featured in Netflix series Outlaw King about Robert the Bruce.
+With its white sand and clear turquoise waters this beach looks positively tropical – even if the water temperatures are more Scottish.

 Despite the name, the ‘sand’ is actually made up of flakes of a fossilised seaweed called maerl.
 When it’s alive it’s a purpley pink colour but it gets bleached white as the sun dries it out.
 To reach the beach, just follow the path from the car park for around a mile.

 Finally end the day at Neist Point, a 15-mile drive to the edge of the island at the most westerly point of Skye.
 It’s a bit of a diversion but it is one of the best spots in Skye to watch the sun set.
 At the end of the point is a lighthouse, which was built in 1900.

 The walk along the trail to the lighthouse takes around 45 minutes, with some steep sections.
 There are panoramic views out to sea, where you might spot whales or dolphins if you’re lucky.
 Then if you’re returning to Portree, it’s around 30 miles or an hour’s drive back either via the A863/B885 or retracing your steps via Dunvegan and Edinbane.

 If you have more time on the island, you can stretch the three-day Isle of Skye itinerary over a few more days.
 This gives you more time to do some hikes – or hide out from any rain showers in a cosy pub.
 Or you can learn more about the island at the Skye Museum of Island Life, Colbost Croft Museum or Armadale Castle, Gardens and Museum.